The Peace Chronicle

 A newsletter published by PJSA three times a year, featuring new scholarship and literature; the latest developments in peace research, peace studies and peace education; central issues in the peace and justice movement; book and film reviews; and other selected resources for educators and activists.

-- Winter, 2015 (members-only access): Here We Grow: Increasing the Peace in Turbulent Time
+- Winter, 2015: Here We Grow: Increasing the Peace in Turbulent Times

 - Winter, 2014: Transitions: Change as a Pathway to Greater Stability

 - Spring-Summer, 2013: Lessons Learned: Past, Present, and Future in Times of Change

 - Winter, 2013: Cutting-Edge Issues: Peace Studies on the Cusp of Change

 - Fall, 2012: Peace…and Beyond: Looking Ahead to Challenges, Opportunities

 - Spring-Summer, 2012: Peace is the Word: Reflections on Language and Terminology

 - Winter, 2012: Popularizing Peace: Disseminating the Good News Far and Wide

 - Fall, 2011: Living the Movement: Theory and Practice in the Service of Peace